I read e-mails once a week if they are shorter than 333 words and smaller than 1 MB.Lukas Gawenda

-In 2018 I started to analyze how much time per month I spend on e-mails – in some months it was over 20 hours and more than 500 e-mails.
+In 2018 I started to analyze how much time per month I spend on e-mails (up to 20 hours with 400 e-mails).
 Since I am aware of this, I have been questioning, rethinking and changing my digital habits experimentally.

 Distraction-free time, in which creativity, contemplation and concentration can unfold naturally, are more important to me than short-term dopamine releases and permanent reachability.Lukas Gawenda

-E-mails and similar technologies are neither cause nor “problem” – it is rather questionable how we deal with them and react to them?
+E-mails and similar technologies are neither cause nor “problem” – it is rather questionable how we react to them?

 The wealth of information means a dearth of something else … a poverty of attention.Herbert A. Simon